Percival Mew Gull

 Alex then decided to attempt the solo records on the England to Cape Town route.
 He set off from Gravesend on 5 February 1939 and after four days returned having broken all records on this route.
 They remain unbroken to this day for an aircraft in this class.
 Each leg took 39 hours 23 minutes at an average speed of approximately 334.7km/h (208mph).

 The Mew Gull was sold in the late summer of 1939 to a Frenchman.
 XF remained hidden from the Germans throughout World War Two occupation of France.
 It then passed through a number of different owners before eventually being bought by Robert Fleming in 2002.
-In 2008 XF is still operated by The Real Aeroplane Company at Breighton in Yorkshire.
+In 2014 the real G-AEXF is flying as part of the Shuttleworth Collection.

 What makes this a milestone aircraft?